Stephanie M. Pridgeon

 Stephanie Pridgeon holds a Ph.D. in Spanish from Emory University (2015), an M.A. in Spanish from University of Virginia, and a B.A. in Spanish and Latin American and Caribbean Studies from College of Charleston.

 At Bates, she teaches in the Spanish department and in the Latin American Studies program.
-In addition to teaching beginning and intermediate language and culture courses she has designed and taught courses on women authors of Latin America from colonial times through present day, Jewish Latin American Cinema, protest and resistance music and poetry, revolution and civil war, and testimonial literature and film.
-Moreover, she is passionate about study abroad and has extensive teaching experience in both Spain and Latin America.
+In addition to teaching beginning and intermediate language and culture courses she has designed and taught courses on women authors of Latin America, Jewish Latin American Cinema, protest and resistance music and poetry, revolution and civil war, and testimonial literature and film.
+Stephanie is also passionate about study abroad and has extensive teaching experience in both Spain and Latin America.